Deyan2306/softuni-final-exam/movie-app/docs/db_todo.md

   - [X] Implement make the repositories
   - [ ] Check if the uuid is working
 - [ ] Services
+  - [X] Create the services templates
-  - [ ] Create the services templates
+  - [ ] Do the actual stuff in the services
 - [ ] Controllers
   - [ ] Create the controller templates
   - [ ] Put the appropriate information in the controllers